fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v6.5 (2024-5-10)
+		* Give melee weapons from the meleeweapons StringTable

 	* v6.4 (2024-5-3)
 		* If player game crash and rejoin server again, he will get an alive bot